Weird lives of San Diego influencers

 “I wish, not yet.
 Maybe in the future.
 But clothing companies will contact me to wear their products in photos and tag them to help spread the word about their brands,” she explained, “or photographers will reach out and ask for me to be the subject for a project or a vision that they have in mind.
 In turn, this helps me reach more potential listeners [for my music], which is the most important thing.
 I was signed by a modeling agency when I was really young, and it was exhausting.
 ‘Modeling’ as we know it has changed so much, and I’m much happier now than when I was a child model.
 I get to be myself.”

-Ayesha Curry is sticking by her “little bit of an insecurity” statement despite many (mostly men) bashing her online via memes that’ve gone viral.
+Ayesha Curry is sticking by her “little bit of an insecurity” statement despite many (mostly men) bashing her online via memes that have gone viral.

 Alpine resident Yolie Stover relates to how Curry feels when it comes to getting trolled by men.
 “The bullying that I experience is from photographers that get upset at me,” she said, “because I take pictures and videos and share them on my social media accounts, and I don’t charge anything.”